Improvised artillery in the Syrian civil war

-Improvised artillery in the Syrian Civil War are improvised firearms created and used by factions of the Syrian Civil War, most notably Syrian opposition forces.
-The weapons include the Hell-Cannon and its variants, the Thunder Cannon and the Mortar Cannon.
-The weapons have been criticized for being inaccurate.
+Improvised artillery in the Syrian Civil War are improvised weapons created and used by factions of the Syrian Civil War, most notably Syrian opposition forces.
+The weapons include the Hell Cannon and its variants, the Thunder Cannon and the Mortar Cannon.

-Hell-cannon
+Hell cannon

-The hell cannon (Arabic: مدفع جهنم) is a general name used to describe a class of mortar-like improvised firearms in-use by insurgent forces during the Syrian Civil War, mainly in the Aleppo area.
+The Hell cannon (Arabic: مدفع جهنم) is a general name used to describe a class of mortar-like improvised firearms in-use by insurgent forces during the Syrian Civil War, mainly in the Aleppo area.
 It was first noted in 2013 and a number of home-made cannon variants have appeared in Syria since.

 History

-The Jahannam (Hell) Cannon was first manufactured in 2012 in the Idlib countryside, by the insurgent group Ahrar al-Shamal Brigade.
+The Jahannam (Hell) cannon was first manufactured in 2012 in the Idlib countryside, by the insurgent group Ahrar al-Shamal Brigade.
 It was specifically designed for shelling the town of al-Foua.
 It was manufactured at a plant owned by Abu Adnan al-Idlibi in the town of Binnish.
-Manufacture of the cannon moved to Aleppo after Khaled Hayani – leader of the Badr Martyrs' Brigade – appropriated the design.
-It was first noted by the press in May 2013, by Brown Moses.
+Manufacture of the cannon moved to Aleppo after Khaled Hayani – leader of the Free Syrian Army (FSA) Badr Martyrs' Brigade – appropriated the design.
+It was first noted by the press in May 2013, by Brown Moses (later founder of Bellingcat).

-The Hell Cannon and its variants were manufactured by elements of the Free Syrian Army in and around Aleppo in re-purposed manufacturing businesses that had the tools and materials available.
-As the Islamic State of Iraq and the Levant became more powerful in the region, it negotiated with local arms makers for making the projectiles and a grassroots weapons industry began to emerge.
-Some of the arms makers moved to al-Bab and Manbij after ISIL was expelled from Aleppo.
+The Hell cannon and its variants were manufactured by elements of the Free Syrian Army in and around Aleppo in re-purposed manufacturing businesses that had the tools and materials available.
+As the Islamic State (IS) became more powerful in the region, it negotiated with local arms makers for making the projectiles and a grassroots weapons industry began to emerge.
+Some of the arms makers moved to al-Bab and Manbij after IS was expelled from Aleppo.
 The most famous was Abdo al-Hiriatany, nicknamed 'Karo the Armenian'.

 According to journalist Basel Dayoub in Al Akhbar:

-Although invented in the countryside of the Idlib Governorate, the hell cannon was primarily used in the Aleppo area during urban warfare of the Battle of Aleppo.
-The cannons' medium range (about 1.5 kilometers) requires the target to be nearby, but also for the cannon to remain hidden from counter-battery fire due to it being unarmored.
-Thus the Hell Cannon is vulnerable in the open countryside.
-In cities, a combination of close quarter fighting and the ability to hide behind walls and buildings give it an advantage.
+Although invented in the countryside of the Idlib Governorate, the Hell cannon was primarily used in the Aleppo area during urban warfare of the Battle of Aleppo.
+The cannons' medium range (about 1.5 kilometers) requires the target to be nearby, but also for the cannon to remain hidden from counter-battery fire due to it being unarmored and its limited ability to fire-and-move.
+Thus the Hell cannon is vulnerable in the open countryside.
+In cities, a combination of close quarter fighting and the ability to hide behind walls and buildings gave it an advantage.

+According to the Britain-based Syrian Observatory for Human Rights, as of December 2014, Hell cannons were "wildly inaccurate" and have killed over 300 civilians, most of them in Aleppo.